Curling Terms

 Keen: The attitude of a curler in the first end until the opposition scores 6.

-Heavy: The curling rock that Bubba picks up and wipes off the bottom on the chest of his sweater.
+Heavy: The curling rock that Bubba picks up and wipes off the bottom on the chest of

 Button: Also known as a bench a place to put your tired